January 2016 Ian Chiu

 The transition to USB-C in the DAS market isn’t particularly exciting.
 It isn’t like storage form factor will improve dramatically by switching to the new reversible connector.
 However, when a USB-C drive like the new LaCie Porsche Design Drive works in tandem with USB Power Delivery, you may begin to realize it’s a killer app that everyone has been waiting for.

 With the LaCie, you are no longer stuck with stock laptop chargers as the drive also charge your laptop (up to 30W) while doubling as a multi-terabyte external storage.
 The all-aluminium designer drive is available up to 8TB with speed up to 5Gbps (USB 3.1 Gen. 1).
 You would need a laptop or tablet with USB-C charging capability, yet only a handful are available for you to choose from as of this writing.

 Samsung has also brought the new USB-C connector to their high-end solid-state series.
 Its Portable SSD T3 is touted as a USB 3.1 device although it is limited to Gen. 1 mode – the same as USB 3.0.
 Internally, the T3 is likely upgraded with a better SSD controller that pushes performance to 450MB/s, provided your PC has UASP enabled.
 Samsung now offers a 2TB option in addition to 250GB, 500GB and 1TB but brace yourself for the price tag if you opt for the terabyte models.

 Thumb drives featuring both USB-C and regular Type-A USB connector have been popping up left and right since the release of MacBook in April 2015.
-They are future-proofed for next generation of Android devices as well as the latest PCs and Macs while maintaining perfect backward compatibility with older PCs and Macs.
+They are future-proofed while maintaining perfect backward compatibility with older PCs and Macs.
 For this reason, dual-plug drives will certainly be part of every thumbdrive manufacturer’s product portfolio for years to come.
-This is what we saw at CES 2016; you could find one from almost every major player on the show floor.
+Keep in mind none of them is USB 3.1 Gen. 2 as there’s no need for these to operate at 10Gbps.